yoctoproject/poky/documentation/test-manual/intro.rst

       $ bitbake image -c testimage

    The tests use the :ref:`ref-classes-testimage` class and the :ref:`ref-tasks-testimage` task.
+See the :ref:`test-manual/runtime-testing:Performing Automated Runtime Testing` section of the Yocto Project Test Environment Manual for more information.

 -  *Layer Testing:* The Autobuilder has the possibility to test whether specific layers work with the test of the system.
 The layers tested